yashpatelphd/DoS-Attack-with-Metasploit/README.md

 # SYN Flood Attack Using Metasploit
-An educational repository demonstrating a SYN flood DoS attack using Metasploit on a controlled network environment.
-This project provides step-by-step instructions to illustrate network vulnerabilities and strengthen cybersecurity awareness.
+**Aim:** To provide an educational demonstration of a SYN flood DoS attack using Metasploit in a controlled environment, offering users hands-on experience in identifying network vulnerabilities and understanding the impact of SYN floods on system resources.

+**Objectives:**
+● To explain the mechanics of SYN flood attacks and their effects on network resources.
+● To guide the use of Metasploit and nmap for vulnerability scanning and attack execution.
+● To demonstrate traffic analysis with Wireshark to identify SYN flood patterns.
+● To reinforce ethical hacking principles by demonstrating attacks in a secure, authorized setting.
+● To increase awareness of DoS attack defenses and mitigation strategies.

 # Requirements
 1. Victim Machine: A machine running Ubuntu Linux, configured as the target system for the attack.